 Of course, our knowledge of genuine Baroque harpsichords has vastly increased in the intervening decades, and given that Bach wrote this masterpiece for that instrument, it should be heard on it as well as on piano.
 First choice is the 1992 recording by Pierre Hantaï on Opus 111 (his more recent remake is a bit too mannered to be a top recommendation, though it's fascinating in its own way).
 It does have its peculiarities.Hantaï "splits hands" in the Aria (the left-hand notes sounding fractionally but noticeably sooner than the melody), though only rarely does this recur in individual variations.
 He takes all repeats except in the melancholy Variation 25 (and also inserts some unnotated arpeggiation), one of the variations where Bach actually wrote in first and second endings; perhaps Hantaï feels that the emotional intensity of this slow movement could not stand up to repetition.
 On the issue of ornamentation, even the first time through some sections he adds ornaments beyond what's noted, and often adds more the second time through, for instance in the second section of Variation 18.
 He uses some expressive hesitations, but neither too frequent nor too drawn out, except perhaps in Variation 27.
 He takes Variations 5 and 8 at a relatively slow tempos, which allows him (especially in 8) to insert rubato.
 Oddly, he rushes at times, for instance in the last two bars of Variation 3 (both times).
 Like a few other harpsichordists, he plays Variation 7 with a duple rather than triple feel.
 Variation 16, the Ouverture in the French style, is played with fabulously idiomatic verve.
 A major attraction of his recording is the harpsichord itself, a 1985 Bruce Kennedy copy after a Michael Mietke instrument from the very early 1700s.
 Its silvery treble and rounded tone throughout its range hint more at a clavichord sound than most harpsichords, and make it less clangy.
 The 32nd notes in bars 13-16 and 29-32 of Variation 14 flow with a wonderful liquid tone on his instrument.

-Also worth hearing is Blandine Verlet on Astrée/Auvidis.
+Another harpsichord rendition worth hearing is Blandine Verlet s on Astrée/Auvidis.
 She takes all repeats and varies her ornamentation the second time through, takes a generally lively but not exaggerated view of tempos, handles registration well, and uses agogic pauses tastefully but not excessively.
 Anyone who finds Hantaï too mannered should be quite satisfied with Verlet instead.
 Extremely economy-minded harpsichord lovers will appreciate Maggie Cole's two-CD set on Virgin Veritas, with a stylish Goldberg Variations on disc 1 and the Chromatic Fantasia & Fugue, Italian Concerto, Partita No. 1, and more on disc 2, all for the cost of a single disc.

 When Johann Gottlieb Goldberg died on April 13, 1756, he had not yet reached his 30th birthday.
 Now there are well over 200 recordings of the piece that bears his name. - Steve Holtje